reedanders/next-platform-starter/README.md

 # PedigreeSync: Unofficial PedigreeMaster Web Application

-This project is an **unofficial implementation of PedigreeMaster**, a widely-used software in the National Sheep Improvement Program (NSIP).
+This project is an **unofficial implementation of PedigreeMaster**, a widely used Windows-based software in the National Sheep Improvement Program (NSIP).
 This application aims to modernize and simplify data recording and analysis for livestock breeders by offering a phased implementation of core functionalities.

 ## Vision

-The goal of this project is to provide a web-based alternative to PedigreeMaster with enhanced usability and accessibility.
+The goal of this project is to provide a web-based alternative to the Windows-based PedigreeMaster with enhanced usability and accessibility.
 The application will eventually incorporate all functionalities of PedigreeMaster, with additional modern features to streamline data management for livestock improvement programs.

 ---